 Good Hotel Guide Review

 In the former brew house, Bertie and Bryony Hancock’s sophisticated B&B is surrounded by the National Trust’s Buckland Abbey estate.
-Impeccably designed in contemporary country house style, the elegant drawing room has an open fire, fresh flowers; maps and guide books.
-Mullioned windows in the light, airy and pretty first-floor bedrooms reveal glorious views; bathrooms are glamorous, with a free-standing roll-top bath.
+Impeccably designed in country house style, the elegant drawing room has an open fire, fresh flowers; maps and guidebooks.
+Mullioned windows in the airy, pretty first-floor bedrooms reveal glorious views; bathrooms are glamorous, with a roll-top bath.
 Breakfast includes eggs from the owners’ rare breed chickens, meat from their saddleback pigs, and groat’s pudding, a Devon speciality.
-Residents receive complimentary passes for the abbey, the one-time home of Sir Francis Drake, and access to its gardens.
+Residents receive passes for the abbey, one-time home of Sir Francis Drake, and its gardens.
 For romantics, luxury shepherd’s cabins have a glass ceiling above the bed; a wood-burner; DIY provisions in the galley kitchen.

 drawing room, free Wi-Fi, in-room TV (Freeview), terrace, garden, 700-acre grounds, parking.

 per room single £125–£175, double B&B £140–£190.
 2-night min. stay preferred weekends.